adabson/wetbox/.config/readme.md

+# Fuck all the shit below, that's for nerds.
+Be a chad.
+Run: #
+Windows/putty: `setup.bat`

 ### How to setup a git repo on the server ###
 First setup 2 repos on the server:
  * a bare (what we commit to) and..